 Network availability monitoring systems send alerts to users in the form of email messages, text messages or event logs that can be forwarded to an event management system.

 Some of these availability monitoring systems also have the ability to make changes to network devices via SNMP.
 This feature is especially useful in the context of a network troubleshooting workflow, where network managers can discover and correct a network equipment problem using a single management interface.

 SNMP: The foundation of network availability monitoring

 SNMP offers a combination of push and pull communication between devices and a management system.
-On the pull side of the equation, a network monitoring system can poll the network to discover devices and then poll those network devices on a regular basis for status information.
+On the pull side of the equation, a network availability monitoring system can poll the network to discover devices and then poll those network devices on a regular basis for status information.
 An SNMP agent on a network device collects this data constantly and will send information to the network monitoring system upon request.
 The agent typically doesn't store the device metrics it collects.
-Instead it is constantly refreshing the data and can forward it upon request.
+Instead, it is constantly refreshing the data and can forward it upon request.

 A combination of polling and traps enables a network monitoring system to maintain a full view of the network's health.
 Traps can alert the system to triggered events on the device, while polling can extract data for trending and analysis.
 Polling also detects when a device has failed.
-Since a device in a failure state will be unable to send a trap on this event, polling becomes essential in that scenario.
+Because a device in a failure state will be unable to send a trap on this event, polling becomes essential in that scenario.

 Automating device configuration changes